Greece

 Our journey of 5,000 years of history takes us first to Crete and the sprawling palace of King Minos and others, along with the charming, well-preserved Minoan village of Gournia.
 We’ll then move on to Athens, home to the Acropolis, ancient Agora and superbly organised museums before heading to the Peloponnese, where we explore the world of Agamemnon and the warrior Mycenaean kings.

-Next, we travel north to the iconic classical sites of Olympia and Delphi, the picturesque port of Volos, and Meteora, with its stone pinnacles crowned with Byzantine-era monasteries.
+Next, we travel north to the iconic classical sites of Olympia and Delphi, the site of the famous Battle of Thermopylae, and Meteora, with its stone pinnacles crowned with Byzantine-era monasteries.
 Finally, we arrive at Thessaloniki, gateway to ancient Macedon.

 tour highlights